Professor Jane Fisher BSc (Hons), PhD, MAPS

 Dr Mandy Deeks BEd, Grad Dip Psych, MIAMA, MAICD, PhD, MAPS

 Mandy is a Counselling & Consultant Psychologist.
 Mandy specialises in translation, education and communication (turning complex medical and health information into user friendly practical tools).

 Mandy has an extensive background in research, education and clinical care in women’s health.
 She has nearly 20 years experience as a psychologist across the life stages of women with a particular interest in menopause, premature menopause, body image and the impact of illness on emotional and mental health.
-She currently sits on The Royal Women’s Hospital Human Research Ethics Committee, is Vice Chair of The Melbourne IVF Ethic’s Committee and is a Board Director of Family Planning, Victoria.
+She is Deputy Chair of The Royal Women’s Hospital Human Research Ethics Committee, Past Deputy Chair of the Melbourne IVF Human Research Ethics Committee and past Board Director of Family Planning Victoria.
 Mandy is also accredited in mediation and is a widely published author and media commentator.